CalvinLoke/bad-apple/README.md

 3) touhou_bad_apple_v3.py

-Current development version.
-Improved frame time delay and better file I/O. Looking to implement threading to expedite frame extraction and ASCII conversion.
+~~Current development version.
+Improved frame time delay and better file I/O. Looking to implement threading to expedite frame extraction and ASCII conversion.~~

+Play-testing version to use py-game.
+Doesn't really warrant a full version increment, will be updating the name to v2.5 or something like that once the new v4 is ready.

+4) touhou_bad_apple_v4.py

+(Almost) re-written as the previous code was getting to messy to work with.
+Functions from previous versions are still used though.

+Will be renamed to v3 once I improve asset generation times with better threading code.
+However, "v4" is currently the most frame-accurate version thanks to the `fpstimer` library.
+And subsequent changes are only for smaller performance optimizations.

 # Functions